anhhoang1402/Recommender-System-Research/README.md

 1. User-Based collaborative filtering with Pearson correlation and Euclidean Distance with similarity weighting (1,25,50) and similarity threshold as parameters (UU-CF)
 2. Item-Based collaborative filtering with Pearson correlation and Euclidean Distance with similarity weighting (1,25, 50) and similarity threshold as parameters (II-CF)
-3. Matrix Factorization Stochaistic Gradient Descent (MF-SGD) with number of factors, learning rate, and regularization rate as parameters
+3. Matrix Factorization Stochastic Gradient Descent (MF-SGD) with number of factors, learning rate, and regularization rate as parameters
 4. Matrix Factorization Alternating Least Squares (MF-ALS) with number of factors and regularization rate as parameters
 5. Content-based recommender system Feature Enconding (FE)
 6. Content-based recommender system Term Frequency - Inverse Document Frequency (TFIDF) with similarity threshold as parameter